-After surgery, your eye will be fit with a special contact lens to promote healing, and you will rest for a few minutes before returning home.
+Following the surgery, your eye will then be fit with a special contact lens that will promote healing.
+You will then rest for a few minutes before returning home.
 As a result, most people experience little or no discomfort.
 Some people return to work the next day, but Dr. Sondheimer prefers you rest at least three days before resuming an active schedule.
 Vision takes longer to recover than LASIK.
 Most patients return to work 5 days after having PRK and vision improves over a period of weeks.
 He also recommends patients refrain from strenuous activities or exercise for one week.
 During this time it will be necessary to refrain from rubbing the eye, and to guard against water, soap, shampoo or make-up from getting in the eye.

 Patients are asked to return at least one day, one week, one month, and three months after PRK.
 Before your procedure, the benefits, risks and any potential complications of PRK will be thoroughly explained to you, and you may (and should!) contact Dr. Sondheimer with any questions you may have.